 Previously, Ross served as the legislative director for the Majority Office in the Oregon House of Representatives during the 1997 legislative session.
 During the 104th Congress, Ross served as legislative assistant to U.S. Congressman Jim Bunn.

-Ross has a Master of Arts degree in Political Management from The George Washington University and a Bachelor of Science degree in Political Science from Oregon State University and is currently an adjunct professor of political science at Chemeketa Community College in Salem.
+Ross has a Master of Arts degree in Political Management from The George Washington University and a Bachelor of Science degree in Political Science from Oregon State University.